aniket978/DOS/project2/README.md

  push-sum

 Note:
  The program continues to run in infinite loop even after the algorithm has converged.
 This is done to ensure that the main process does not die before getting all the print statements on the console.
+Press Ctrl+C to exit the main process after getting the output.

 ## Output